 Overall rating of application process

-Using the same 1 to 10 scale, where 1 is Unacceptable, 10 is Outstanding, and 5 is Average, please rate your experience with Vocational Rehabilitation and Employment counselors during the initial evaluation of your benefit application on the following items: [SHOW RESPONSES IN GRID WITH 10-POINT SCALE IN COLUMNS AND ATTRIBUTES/RESPONSES IN ROWS (SEE JDPA CONVENTIONS DOCUMENT PG.
+Using the same 1 to 10 scale where 1 is Unacceptable, 10 is Outstanding, and 5 is Average, please rate your experience with Vocational Rehabilitation and Employment counselors during the initial evaluation of your benefit application on the following items: [SHOW RESPONSES IN GRID WITH 10-POINT SCALE IN COLUMNS AND ATTRIBUTES/RESPONSES IN ROWS (SEE JDPA CONVENTIONS DOCUMENT PG.
 1 FOR SPECIFIC DETAILS OF LAYOUT).
 EVENLY SPACED RADIO BUTTONS/COLUMNS, ALTERNATE SHADES IN ROWS.
 SINGLE RESPONSE PER ROW.
 RANDOMIZE ALL ATTRIBUTES EXCEPT THE LAST ONE.]

 Promptness of scheduling appointments or returning calls [ALLOW N/A RESPONSE] [1-10, N/A=99]